 It set an example for the United States because General Washington was the most powerful man in the country.

 After a few years in civilian life, the country again needed Washington's leadership.

-The Articles of Confederation was sufficient to fight a revolution but was not sufficient in be governing a nation.
-It had come under fire by staunch Federalists and others knew that a change needed to be made.
+The Articles of Confederation were sufficient to fight a revolution but were not sufficient in be governing a nation.
+It had come under fire by staunch Federalists, and others knew that a change needed to be made.
 There needed to be a stronger Federal government to manage the states.

 However, the Convention was stuck at an impasse when it came to the Connecticut provision.

 Smaller states were worried that the larger states would simply overpower them.
 They put forth a provision that all states would be equal in Congress.